falconry/falcon/doc/user/tutorial.rst

 To learn more about hooks, take a look at the docstring for the ``API`` class, as well the docstrings for the ``falcon.before`` and ``falcon.after`` decorators.

-Now that you've added a hook to validate the media type on post, you can see it in action by passing in something nefarious:
+Now that you've added a hook to validate the media type when an image is POSTed, you can see it in action by passing in something nefarious:

 .. code:: bash